Ohren

 [Clarke somewhere records the case of a middle-aged woman with ear-trouble after scarlet fever at thirteen.
 Clarke gave her Colch. which cleared it up.
 The drum healed, and she had normal hearing thereafter].

-Acon: Cause COLD north-east wind/restless/PAIN (burning in character)/irritable, a bit scared, with all the signs of a rising temperature/tenderNESS to touch.
+Acon.
+Cause COLD north-east wind/restless/PAIN (burning in character)/irritable, a bit scared, with all the signs of a rising temperature/tenderNESS to touch.

-Cham: PAIN and practically beside himself with pain/will not stay still/cross and as irritable as can be/tenderNESS/nothing satisfies.
+Cham.
+PAIN and practically beside himself with pain/will not stay still/cross and as irritable as can be/tenderNESS/nothing satisfies.

-Caps: MORE tenderness over the mastoid region, possibly a little bulging, ear begins to look a little more prominent on the affected side.
+Caps.
+MORE tenderness over the mastoid region, possibly a little bulging, ear begins to look a little more prominent on the affected side.
 External ear RED (redder than on the opposite side).

 Acute stabbing running into the ear, condition a little comforted by hot applications/SORRY for himself, miserable, wanting to be comforted, probably a little tearful, - irritability of Cham.

-Possible is allways a child requiring Puls (Merc./Hepar.).
+Possible a child requiring Puls (Merc./Hep.).

-Tinnitus: perception of sound in the human ear in the absence of corresponding external sound.
-Tinnitus can be perceived in one or both ears or in the head.
-It is usually described as a ringing noise, but in some patients it takes the form of a high pitched whining, buzzing, hissing, humming, or whistling sound, or as ticking, clicking, roaring, etc. It has also been described as a `whooshing` sound, as of wind or waves.
+but in some patients it takes the form of a high pitched whining, buzzing, hissing, humming, or whistling sound, or as ticking, clicking, roaring, etc. It has also been described as a `whooshing` sound, as of wind or waves.

 Chin.: Ringing in the ear, which becomes worse if the ear is lightly touched but diminishes on giving hard pressure on the ear.
 Painless diarrhoea only at night is another important feature.